 Louis felt a sense of panic.
 His job was the only thing keeping him sane.
 It was the only real-world thing he had.
-“Bernie, dammit, don't do this.
-I'll be cool today, alright?
-And as far as short-tempered, if you mean those three birdbrains I tossed out of the cab, that was because – ”
+“Bernie, dammit, don’t do this.
+I’ll be cool today, alright?
+If this is about those three birdbrains I tossed out of the cab, that was because – ”

 “Save it, Louis.
 It’s not debatable.
 Come back in a week.”
 Bernie shut the dispatch window and turned away.